UreekaBiz/notebook/packages/service-common/src/label/README.md

 ## Visibility

 Labels can be either Public or Private.
 Public Labels are visible to any User on the internet (via either the Creator's homepage or a Published Notebook associated with the Label).
-Private Labels are only visible to the creator (`createdBy`).
+Private Labels are only visible to the creator (`createdBy`) of that Label.
 Making a Label Public or Private has no impact on the Notebooks associated with that Label.
 (Specifically, making a Label Public does *not* Publish unpublished Notebooks associated with the Label nor does making a Label Private unpublish any Published Notebooks.)

 In keeping with Notebook's notion of 'Published', a Public Label is considered to be Published.

 ## Permissions

-Permissions associated with Labels affect the Notebooks associated with the Label and not the Label itself.
+Permissions associated with Labels *WILL* (future requirement / functionality) affect the Notebooks associated with the Label and not the Label itself.
 Specifically, if a User is in the list of Editors then that does *not* mean that that User can edit the Label itself.
 (Think about if there should be two different sets of Permissions.)

 ## Notebooks